davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 title: Integrating Static Analysis with PMD in the Salesforce Development Lifecycle
 ---

 This is the second in a series looking at setting up a Salesforce project with a full suite of modern software engineering tools and services.
-(See the first for more on [setting up CI in Salesforce](http://www.ktema.org/2018/02/02/salesforce-dx-circleci/))
+(See the first for more on [setting up CI with Salesforce DX](http://www.ktema.org/2018/02/02/salesforce-dx-circleci/))

 Static analysis is a powerful complement to unit tests, helping to identify bugs early in the development lifecycle and root out dangerous code practices - even before the source is compiled.
 [PMD](http://pmd.github.io/) is a multi-language static analysis tool that includes support for [Apex](https://pmd.github.io/pmd-6.0.1/pmd_rules_apex.html) and, to a limited extent, [Visualforce](https://pmd.github.io/pmd-6.0.1/pmd_rules_vf.html).